Skip to main content

 Pinkpoint

 A pinkpoint is almost the same as a redpoint, but with one crucial difference.
 Whereas a redpoint requires a climber to place the protection during the send, a pinkpoint can be claimed if the gear was already up when the climber started their send attempt.
-This is obviously easier than a redpoint since a climber doesn’t have to expend the energy it would usually take to clip quickdraws to bolts or to place a pieces of trad gear.
+This is obviously easier than a redpoint since a climber doesn’t have to expend the energy it would usually take to clip quickdraws to bolts or to place pieces of trad gear.
 Some people will now say “But I thought that was a redpoint.”

 It’s true that some climbers have started to use the term ‘redpoint’ to refer to what was traditionally called a ‘pinkpoint’.
 Does that matter?
 I believe it does, for two reasons.
 Firstly,